unixorn/awesome-zsh-plugins/README.md

 - [crystal](https://github.com/veelenga/crystal-zsh) - A plugin for [Crystal](https://github.com/crystal-lang/crystal).
 - [czhttpd](https://github.com/jsks/czhttpd) - A simple http server written in 99.9% pure ZSH.
 - [ddev](https://github.com/voronkovich/ddev.plugin.zsh) - A ZSH plugin for the [ddev](https://github.com/drud/ddev) tool for setting up PHP development environments.
-- [declare-zsh](https://github.com/z-shell/declare-zsh) - A parser for zinit commands in `.zshrc`.
+- [declare-zsh](https://github.com/z-shell/declare-zsh) - A parser for [zinit](https://github.com/zdharma-continuum/zinit) commands in `.zshrc`.
 It allows to perform the following actions on `.zshrc` from the command-line - enable and disable plugins add or remove snippets.
 - [deepx](https://github.com/GetAmbush/deepx-zsh-plugin) - Collection of useful and fun commands to improve workflow and quality of life.
 - [deer](https://github.com/Vifon/deer) - A file navigator for ZSH heavily inspired by [ranger](https://ranger.github.io/).
 - [def](https://github.com/thevinter/def) - Allows you to specify and run a default command in any directory of your choice.
 - [defer](https://github.com/romkatv/zsh-defer) - Defers execution of a `zsh` command until `zsh` has nothing else to do and is waiting for user input.
 Its intended purpose is staged `zsh` startup.
 It works similarly to Turbo mode in [zinit](https://github.com/zdharma-continuum/zinit).
 - [deno](https://github.com/Tricked-dev/deno-zsh-plugin) - Automatically installs [deno](https://deno.land/) to `$HOME/.deno` on startup if deno is not already installed.
-- [depot-tools](https://github.com/kuoe0/zsh-depot-tools) - Simple oh-my-zsh plugin for installing the chromium depot_tools.
-Installing this plugin will put all of the chromium depot_tools in your path automatically.
+- [depot-tools](https://github.com/kuoe0/zsh-depot-tools) - Simple [oh-my-zsh](https://ohmyz.sh/) plugin for installing the chromium depot_tools.
+Installing this plugin will add all of the chromium depot_tools to your `$PATH` automatically.
 - [dev](https://github.com/sbfaulkner/dev-plugin-zsh) - Provides a lightweight version of Shopify's internal dev tool
-- [diff-so-fancy](https://github.com/z-shell/zsh-diff-so-fancy) - Automatically nstalls [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) and enables its use in ZSH and `git`.
+- [diff-so-fancy](https://github.com/z-shell/zsh-diff-so-fancy) - Automatically installs [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) and enables its use in ZSH and `git`.
 - [diractions](https://github.com/AdrieanKhisbe/diractions) - Allow you to map a short logical/mnemonic name to directories to quickly access them, or perform actions in them.
 - [dircolors-solarized (joel-porquet)](https://github.com/joel-porquet/zsh-dircolors-solarized) - Solarized dircolors plugin, with options for dark or light terminal backgrounds.
 - [dircolors-solarized (pinelibg)](https://github.com/pinelibg/dircolors-solarized-zsh) - Enables [Solarized Color Theme for GNU ls](https://github.com/seebi/dircolors-solarized).